 On Wednesday we made Moroccan lamb burgers using Katy’s recipe and they turned out to be ‘the bomb’!
 The students at school would say it was ‘pukka’.

 A lot of Jamaican foods don’t grow here in the UK because of the climate here.
-We rely on getting canned products like Ackees and powdered seasonings from Tropical Sun Foods.
+We rely on getting canned products like Ackees and powdered seasonings from local shops that import them or buy them from importers.
 We are especially pleased with the quality and price of their products.
 And they are stocked in most major supermarkets.

 Check out these other popular Jamaican dishes.